Ken Oberkfell: Coaching career

 After his retirement as a player in 1992, Oberkfell embarked on a successful managerial career that saw him named Minor League Manager of the Year by Baseball America in 2005.
 He also served as the manager of the New Orleans Zephyrs from January 4, 2007, until June 17, 2008, when he was promoted to the Mets as their first base coach, replacing Tom Nieto.
 During 2009 and 2010, Oberkfell managed the Mets' Triple-A farm team, the Buffalo Bisons.
 On January 28, 2010, Oberkfell led the Leones del Escogido to their 13th championship in the Dominican Baseball Winter League as their manager.

 He was interviewed for the Mets managerial opening in November 2010.
 He was named the New York Mets bench coach for the 2011 season, but was not hired back for 2012.
 Oberkfell served as the manager of the Newark Bears of the independent Can-Am League during the 2012 season before stepping down in August.

 Oberkfell managed the Leones del Escogido of the Dominican Republic to the Caribbean Series championship title in 2010 and 2012.

 In 2013, Oberkfell became the manager of the Lincoln Saltdogs in Lincoln, Nebraska.
 He resigned for family reasons after the 2015 season.

 Personal life

 Oberkfell was married to his wife Jamie Smith.
-She passed away in 2020.
+She died in 2020.
 They lived in Illinois.